steinnhauser/steinnhauser.github.io/_posts/2019-07-30-CaNoRock-XVI.md

 \vec{F}_i = \vec{F}_D + \vec{F}_G + \vec{F}_T
 $$
 If the output of the thruster on the rocket is known at any given time step \textit{i}, then all parameters will be known except for the drag coefficient.
 This can then be calculated for every time step and averaged.

+## Post-Launch words
+Many hours were spent trying to figure out how to calculate the drag coefficient as accurately as possible and a MATLAB script was designed to do so, though both GPS modules were faulty and did not record the data properly in post-launch analyses.
+The launch was a thrilling experience.
+On Thursday we had a misfire which delayed the launch too long (bad weather caused the launch to be delayed even further afterwards), but on T+7s on Friday we had a successful launch into the clouds.
+The

+## Workshop Summary
+It was very enjoyable to get to work with students from all around the world which had similar interests to mine.
+All the students got each others contact information for any possible work together in the future.
+It was enjoyable also to meet the five physics students from Tromso, Norway, as that's where I considered studying in my first year.
+All a very fun experience with great people.